Todd-Werelius/gulp-svg-ngmaterial/README.md

 ### Options:

-* output filename - if undefined the name of base directory of the first file found
+* filename - name of resulting icon set file, if undefined the name of base directory of the first file found
 * removeViewBox   - setting to true will remove the viewBox attribute from the `<g>` elements if it is present.

 ```js